roomoutsideuk

 1. Assuming Planning Permission Isn’t Required

-Permitted development rights allow many home improvements without formalplanning permission.
+Permitted development rights allow many home improvements without formal planning permission.
 However, some conservatories still need approval, especially for listed buildings or homes in areas of outstanding natural beauty.
 If you assume permission isn’t required, you may risk having to remove your new conservatory.

 Choose a conservatory company with experience in planning regulations.
 They can guide you through the process and connect you with architects or planning officers.
 You can also check the Planning Portal for more information.